pictograms.info

 The collection shown above is focused on graphic symbols for Palace as found in Europe.
 Due to limited resources palaces originating from other continents are not covered here right now.
 Some of the pictograms shown in the bottom part of the table do not differentiate between Palace and Castle.

-First systematic attemts to develop pictograms in this field in Austria were aimed at finding a general symbol for castle, castle ruins as well as palace.
-A test series in 1977 showed that variants either worked for castle and castle ruin, or for palace, but not for all.
-So the relevant committee of the Austrian Standards Institute decided to develop two separate pictograms, one for castle and castle ruins and another for palace.
+First systematic attempts to develop pictograms in this field in Austria were aimed at finding a general symbol for castle, castle ruins as well as palace.
+A test series in 1977 (Brugger, 1977 a and b) showed that variants either worked for castle and castle ruin, or for palace, but not for all.
+So the relevant committee of the Austrian Standards Institute decided to develop two separate pictograms, one for Castle and Castle Ruins and another for Palace.

 The first eight pictograms in the table above (down to ÖNORM A 3011) illustrate the evolution of symbol No 84 of the Austrian standard ÖNORM A 3011.
 Starting out with the image from a traffic sign for Schloss Walchen in Upper Austria, Ref/Palace designs were developed and some were tested on comprehension.
 These are marked with a *.
-Responses for the first variant in this table included answers like Palace, Castle, Sight, Guildhall, Museum, etc. (Brugger, 1977).
+Responses for the first variant in this table included answers like Palace, Castle, Sight, City Hall/Guildhall, Museum, etc. (Brugger, 1977 b).
 Responses for the follow up design by Simlinger & Falkner showed a move towards church buildings (Brugger, 1978).
-After several redesigns by Falkner and discussions in the working group 6 of the relevant committee FNA 133, finally three new designs were tested.
-Adding stairs in front of the building as well as the lines indicating a garden improved correct interpretation of the intended message (Brugger, 1983).
+After several redesigns by Falkner and discussions in the Working Group Pictogram Design AG 133.06 of the Austrian Standards Institute, finally three new designs were tested.
+Adding stairs in front of the building as well as the lines indicating a garden or park improved correct interpretation of the intended message (Brugger, 1983).

 Recommendations